tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/Routing.md

 `Route Templates` can be defined

-- in application startup code (`Conventional Routing`)
+- in application startup code and is known as `Conventional Routing`
-- using attributes in controllers and actions (`Attribute Routing`)
+- using attributes in controllers and actions and is known as `Attribute Routing`

-## Mixing Conventional and Attribute Routing
+### Mixing Conventional and Attribute Routing

 An application can mix the use of conventional routing and attribute routing.

-Actions are either conventionally routed or attribute routed.

 Placing a route attribute on a controller class makes all of its actions attribute routed.

 Placing a route attribute on a controller action makes only that action attribute routed.

+Controller actions are either conventionally routed or attribute routed.

 If an action is marked with a route attribute, then no conventional routing is used in mapping that action.